yvonne0711/yvonne-s-portfolio/README.md

 ## Overview

 ### The challenge
 This project is to create my own digital portfolio.
 It currently holds a navigation bar which links to a section of a mini bio, my projects so far, and how to contact me.
 Each project can be clicked on to be then deployed to the application.
+It also includes responsive web design, so the styling adjusts depending on the device's viewport width.
 This project is a good way to see my own progression and tech journey, but also a way to showcase my skills and projects to future companies.
 I've always wanted to start my own portfolio but I didn't know how with the lack of skills; this project forced me to use the skills I've learnt so far and also force myself to start on a portfolio and update it as I progress further!

 ### Mock-up